joel-nambala/lamukani-midzichenda/README.md

 ## Author

 This website was created with ♥️ by [Joel Nambala](https://joelnambala.netlify.app).
-Visit my portfolio to know more
+Visit my portfolio to know more.